Skip to content

 Blind-reveal mutual ratings.

 Both organiser and travellers rate each other after the trip, but neither side sees the other's score until the seven-day window closes.
-Reputation tiers run Newcomer to Legend across five steps.
-Trust without gatekeeping, so first-time organisers can climb without being locked out.
+Five reputation tiers run Newcomer to Legend.
+Legend requires 25-plus trips and a 4.5-plus average.
+Trust without gatekeeping, so first-time organisers can climb.

 The trust rail